 If muscles at the vaginal opening are stretched or separated at childbirth, this condition can be corrected by a perineorrhaphy.
 It may also be corrected abdominally during a sacral colpopexy.
 To correct the vaginal bulge, a surgical procedure called an anterior colporrhaphy is performed to raise the back wall of the vagina back into the body to support the bladder.

 A posterior coloporrhaphy is a procedure used to repair the rectal bulge that protrudes through the back wall of the vagina.
 In this procedure, an incision is made in the back wall of the vagina.
 The vaginal skin is separated from the rectal wall underneath.
 Once the weak or frayed edges of the deep vaginal wall tissue are identified, the strong tissue next to edges is sutured to each other to recreate the wall between the rectum and the vagina.
 Occasionally, a surgeon will use graft material to provide additional strength to the repair.

-If you believe you may be suffering from vaginal prolapse, contact Waldorf Women’s Care in White Plains, MD today for a property diagnosis.
-Please call (240) 252-2140 or request an appointment through our secure form.
+If you believe you may be suffering from vaginal prolapse, contact Waldorf Women’s Care fir diagnosis and treatment.
+To schedule a consultation at our gynecology office in White Plains, MD, Please call (240) 252-2140 or request an appointment through our secure online form.